4 Mar 2022

 Don’t forget to dress to impress.
 Costumes are a key ingredient to the Mardi Gras magic.
 From colorful feathers to sparkly sequins, let your creativity shine.
 While masks and capuchons aren’t required, feel free to add those finishing touches to elevate your ensemble.

-Get ready to dance the day away because there will be live music by Dylan Aucoin starting at 2:30 PM until 5:30 PM with a live DJ starting at 9:00 AM.
-Stay tuned for announcements on the incredible musical acts that will be providing the soundtrack to our Mardi Gras celebration.
+Stay tuned for announcements on the incredible musical acts that will be providing the soundtrack to their Mardi Gras celebration.

 All proceeds benefit the Louisiana Special Olympics.